 Provided Housing and Supportive Services

-Since our incorporation in 1998, we have taken more than 4,000 homeless women and children off the streets.
+Since our incorporation in 1998, CCH has taken over 4,300 homeless women and children off the streets.
 Our three core housing programs include:

 Emergency Shelter Program– provides emergency services for up to 30 days.

 Transitional Housing Program– provides shelter and supportive services for an average 5 months.